Welcome to Downing! We hope you find the following advice helpful in preparing to commence your English studies with us in October 2018.

 Since the terms at Cambridge are short and busy, it is always a good idea to read as many of the long works outside term as you can; it is much easier to write a good essay on a book that you have read more than once.
 Mark key passages and try to discipline yourself to make notes about a book after reading it, commenting on the things that struck you, perhaps about its plot, characterisation, or symbolic level.
 Ask yourself what seems to have caught the author’s eye, what the themes are, and what you consider the strengths and weaknesses of the book/author.
 You will be amazed at how effectively such notes will recall the book to you later.
 Note the date of publication or composition of a work and try to place it in the writer’s development and in relation to other contemporary books and relevant historical events.
 Try to buy editions with introductions and examine the annotation; especially with texts of the 16th–18th centuries, unannotated editions or those with irrelevant annotation will handicap you.

 Partly with the examinations in mind, your supervisors will suggest that you look at certain writers and works on a week-by-week basis, but there is no actual syllabus.
 You have the opportunity to become as immersed in and knowledgeable about each period as you would like.
 If you find that you enjoy a particular book, read more by that author.
 If you become interested in a theme, compare the way in which it is handled by several different authors.
 Anything you read from a period that you enjoy will enhance your appreciation of the period papers, so if you develop a particular interest in an author, genre, period or style, follow your enthusiasm.
 Read and absorb as much by (and about) your favourite authors as time permits, and never hesitate to ask us if you would like further suggestions or reading guidance.

-Primary texts to read before the beginning of term:
+Texts to read before the beginning of term

 Henry James, Daisy Miller (1878) and The Turn of the Screw (1898)